Shoah by Claude Lanzmann,

 In the spring of 1985, Claude Lanzmann (1925-2018) premiered his monumental film Shoah in Paris.
 He worked on this work for twelve years.
 Even today, this film of more than nine hours is a reference in its representation of the genocide perpetrated by the Nazis against six million Jews.

-The witnesses who express themselves in the film speak as 'revenants' from the dead.
+The witnesses who express themselves in the film speak as "revenants" from the dead.

-Discover the route of the exhibition in 6 parts
+Discover the exhibition in 6 parts

 Claude Lanzmann

-Claude Lanzmann, French director and journalist, was born on November 27, 1925 in Bois-Colombes, France.
+Claude Lanzmann, French director and journalist, was born on 27 November 1925 in Bois-Colombes, France.
 As a teenager during the German occupation, he joined the Resistance.
 After studying philosophy, he taught at the Free University of Berlin in 1948/1949.

 Scientific Commissioner: Dr. Tamar Lewinsky.